jupyterhub/jupyterhub/docs/source/reference/urls.md

 That is, it redirects to `/hub/spawn` if the user's server is not running, or the server itself (`/user/:name`) if the server is running.

-This default url behavior can be customized in two ways:
+This default URL behavior can be customized in two ways:

 To redirect users to the JupyterHub home page (`/hub/home`) instead of spawning their server,